marinovdev/JavaScript/readme.md

 - Static means that something is related to source code and can be determined without executing code.
 - Dynamic means at runtime.

+### 10.4.
+Middleware
+A middleware is basically a function that will the receive the Request and Response objects, just like your route Handlers do.
+As a third argument you have another function which you should call once your middleware code completed.
 ___

 # :x: 11.
 Errors